German kindergarten evacuated after teachers find WW2 bomb on shelf

-BERLIN German police evacuated a kindergarten in the western city of Darmstadt on Wednesday after teachers found an unexploded World War Two bomb lying on a shelf among some toys.
+BERLIN (Reuters) - German police evacuated a kindergarten in the western city of Darmstadt on Wednesday after teachers found an unexploded World War Two bomb lying on a shelf among some toys.

 "A child had found the stick-type incendiary bomb during a walk in the woods and brought it along to the kindergarten," police spokeswoman Andrea Loeb said.